-Sarah is the Programme Manager within the Operations Department responsible for resourcing and project monitoring.
+Sarah is the Head of People and Programmes within the Operations Department responsible for resourcing and project monitoring.
 She is also ensuring the business works within it’s quality management processes and advises on human resource matters.

 Before joining Cervus in 2019, Sarah was a Programme Manager at Bristol City Council responsible for developing a city-wide energy investment programme to support the city’s carbon neutrality ambitions.
 Prior to this, she specialised as a project manager delivering award winning energy efficiency retrofit projects from the public and private sectors.

 Sarah was drawn to Cervus by the passionate ambitions of the Directors, the opportunity to contribute to the growth of a small, exciting business and the challenge of working in a completely new sector.

 Outside of work, Sarah enjoys the sun and snow and is currently striving to get better at running, tennis and cooking.

 Bram Vandermeersch is the senior software and systems engineer.
 His responsibility is to ensure that the systems that are delivered are robust and meet the agreed specification and customer needs.

 He has 10 years’ experience in the military synthetic training domain, specialising in distributed simulation approaches.
 He has developed simulation solutions which underpin the training delivery capability for high profile programmes delivering essential training.
 Before returning to defence he has spent five years in the air traffic management domain where was driving algorithms design, data analytics and associated infrastructure.

 Bram joined Cervus because he wanted to be part of the story they are writing, and he feels that his previous experience will contribute to successfully delivering the next level of training analytics.